Sindri-Labs/sindri-resources/reference_code/verifiers/circom/solidity/README.md

 **Non-linux Users**

-Lines 28 and 42 of `prove_verify.py` refer to the linux builds.
-Replace `./build/verify-linux` with `./build/solidity-gen-macos` or `./build/solidity-gen-win.exe` on line 28 according to your operating system.
-You will also need to replace `./build/insertAndTest-linux` with `./build/insertAndTest-macos` or `./build/insertAndTest-win.exe` on line 42 according to your operating system.
+Line 22 of `compile_sol.py` refers to the linux build of our solidity verifier.
+Replace that with `./build/solidity-gen-macos` or `./build/solidity-gen-win.exe` according to your operating system.

 When you run the following script, a Circom circuit is uploaded to Sindri.
 Since there are no proving and verification keys contained in the upload, Sindri runs a mock key generation process to produce those keys (for testing and development purposes).